 It's also important not to overload your skin with ANY oil, even squalane.
 Sometimes, it's the large quantity of oil that triggers a breakout, whereas a small amount is tolerated well.
 With squalane, two or three drops should be plenty to cover your entire face.
 If you need more hydration, use it over a good face serum or moisturizer!

-The Best Squalane Oils
+The Best Squalane Oils of 2021

 Indie Lee Squalane Facial Oil